 One way to prevent it is to drink water by the bucketful, much more than you usually would.
 Water is provided on the trail by the tour company, and guides and porters will make it drinkable by boiling or treating it in some other way.
 However, this is sometimes not enough, and the water may still be too rough for your uninitiated stomach.

-That is why we recommend you bring along a purification system as an extra security measure, in the form of a SteriPen or a water bottle with a treating filter like Drinksafe.
+That is why we recommend you bring along a purification system as an extra security measure.
 Some people in my team, and many I spoke with after, did so and they fared fine.
-I didn’t and, without going into the painful detail, paid dearly for it afterwards.
+I didn’t and, without going into the painful detail, paid dearly for it afterward.

 I must point out I had a local SIM card with Claro, and had reception every day at least for a few minutes.
 I’ve since heard that other networks may not work as well, either when roaming or with a local card.

-There is no Wi-Fi at all on the trail.
-For Wi-Fi at Machu Picchu you can rent a portable router that will give you 3GB for four days in Cusco, the Sacred Valley and Machu Picchu.
+There is no Wi-Fi at all on the Inca trail.
+For Wi-Fi at Machu Picchu, some tour companies can provide a portable router for use in Cusco, the Sacred Valley, and Machu Picchu.
 Other than that, there are no available networks in the archeological site.

 Will My Smartphone from Home Still Work?